 - Add herbs and spices (such as paprika, onion powder, cumin, cilantro, dill, dijon mustard, and ground pepper)

 - Optional: You can use vegetable broth in place of the water and nutritional yeast to give it a cheesy flavor

 Here’s some FAQ’s on the cashew cream, but if you have additional questions drop me a note in the comments below:

 Soak the cashews for at least 2 hours (if you have a high-powered blender), though preferably overnight.
 The longer you soak the cashews the more creamy your sauce will become and the easier it’ll be to blend.

 What is cashew cream used for?

 Cashew cream can be used in place heavy cream, sour cream and soft cheeses in many recipes.
 In some recipes, it can even replace mayonnaise.
-This means that you can create dairy-free cheesecakes, ice creams, sweet and savory dips and cream-based pasta sauces, like an Alfredo sauce.
+This means that you can create dairy-free cheesecakes, ice creams, sweet and savory dips and cream-based pasta sauces, like my Vegan Alfredo Sauce.

 How long can you keep cashew cream?

 Cashew cream will last for approximately 5 days in the refrigerator.
 But you can freeze it for up to 6 months.
 So many times i’ll make a double batch and freeze the remainder.
 You could even freeze the cashew cream in an ice cube tray for small, individual portions.
 Just remember that you’ll need to stir or re-blend the cashew cream once it’s thawed.